NancyZhang26/silly_blog/posts/spring2025finalweekpt3.md

 …Did I even sleep.

 The sun rose.
-I looked through my window for one last time, seeing the cold wooden furniture in rooms in other buildings beneath my floor.
+I looked through my window for one last time, seeing the cold wooden furniture in rooms of other buildings below my floor.

 ![Last view](/img/blog3.0/last-view-at-ziv.jpg)
 <small>I insist that it is the best dorm view in the ziv quad.</small>